yoshuawuyts/workshop-distributed-patterns/README.md

 Learn how to create robust multi-server applications in Node

 ## Contents

+## Hard mode
+For the second part of the workshop, a bunch of hard mode exercises have been included.
+These require thorough knowledge of Node, but produce a good amount of real-world value.
 In this workshop we'll be writing a tiny Twitter implemenatation, aka network accessible [log structure][log]:
-- [ ] create an http server and persist data
+- [x] create an http server and persist data
 - [ ] RPC with single Node
 - [ ] RPC with Protobuf
 - [ ] round robin with workers